gbdev/gb-asm-tutorial/src/part2/collision.md

 {{#include ../../unbricked/collision/main.asm:ball-sprite}}
 ```

-Now copy it to VRAM in your initialization code, for example right after copying the paddle's tile.
+Now copy it to VRAM somewhere in your initialization code, e.g. after copying the paddle's tile.
 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/collision/main.asm:ball-copy}}
 {{#include ../../unbricked/collision/main.asm:ball-copy}}
 ```

-In addition, we need to initialize an entry in OAM, right after where we initialize the paddle.
+In addition, we need to initialize an entry in OAM, following the code that initializes the paddle.
 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/collision/main.asm:oam}}
 {{#include ../../unbricked/collision/main.asm:oam}}
 ```